lakridserne/db-miniproject-2-nosql/README.md

      MongoDB is strongly consistent by default - if you do a write and then do a read, assuming the write was successful you will always be able to read the result of the write.
-     This is because MongoDB is a single-master system and all reads go to the primary by default. if you optionally enable reading from the secondaries then MongoDB becomes eventually consistent where it's possible to read out-of-date results.
+     This is because MongoDB is a single-master system and all reads go to the primary by default.
+     If you enable reading from the secondaries then MongoDB becomes eventually consistent where it's possible to read out-of-date results.

-     Neo4j:
+     Neo4J:

      In our understanding Neo4j has no facility for partitioning or sharding and so is not a distributed database.
      So the CAP theorem doesn’t really apply.
 However there are two clustering modes available in the enterprise edition.